leo27945875/parallel_pso/README.md

 > Note that we only use `Levy Function` to do our experiments on parallelization !

+> You will see that the CPU implementation takes significantly more time to execute, as the serial version is implemented purely in Python.

 ### Scaling space dimensions

 * space dimension = 2^i - 1, for i=[1, 2, ..., 10]